hot22shot/moonlight-web-stream/README.md

 ### WebRTC Nat 1 to 1 ips
 This will advertise the ip as an ice candidate on the web server.
 It's recommended to set this but stun servers should figure out the public ip.
-Is force set the WebRTC ice servers to empty if the Ice Candidate Type is set to host.

 - host -> This is the ip address of the server and the client can connect to
 - srflx -> This is the public ip address of this server, like a ice candidate added from a stun server.